Personal Injury, DUI, & Criminal Attorney

 I grew up in Gilmer County, my family moved into North Georgia in the early 1800s and has called this area home ever since.
 This close connection with the people of North Georgia has allowed me to be intimately familiar with the local area and values, the attitudes of the local juries, courts, politicians, judges, and prosecutors.

+I attended Kennesaw State University where I graduated Cum Laude with my 4 year degree before attending Florida Coastal School of Law and graduating in the top 20% of my class.
 Throughout my Senior year of High School and College, I worked for a small law firm.
 During Law School, I was able to clerk for 2 Superior Court Judges and complete an internship program with a Federal Prosecutor’s Office.
 I was lucky to have spent a significant amount of time in internship and work-study programs that each offered a different insight and gave me a unique perspective to each case that many lawyers simply don’t have.
 In fact, I even met my wife, LeeAnn, while she was working for her Grandmother, the Clerk of Superior Court, and I was completing a work-study program.

-Why I Do This:
+Why I Fight

 I choose to fight, every day, for the accused, oppressed and despised – those who cannot fight for themselves.
 I do this because I have felt powerless, I have needed help, and I have depended on others who stood for me in my life.

 I grew up in the 1980s and 90s.
-I occupied all of my time reading every comic book I could find, watching superhero shows and movies, and playing videogames until bedtime.
+I occupied all of my time reading every comic book I could find, watching superhero shows and movies, and playing video games until bedtime.
 I found comfort in the heroes from my comic books and games who fought the powerful forces who terrified everyone else and fought for the people who couldn’t fight back themselves.
 Those childhood heroes taught me to empathize with the underdog, fostered my compassion for those who found the least understanding among everyone else and instilled a distrust of the powerful, who so often bully and take advantage of everyone else.

 As I got older and began to follow the news, it was clear that what I saw as a child wouldn’t change – stories about the most powerful (the Government and large companies) abusing and taking advantage of people were commonplace.
 Except, the heroes fighting against that abuse were lawyers – fighting to protect civil liberties the Government refused to respect and to hold companies accountable for the harm they had caused to consumers.
 I knew at that point in my life that I wanted to be a lawyer.
 Not to get rich, become famous, or have a prestigious career, but to fight.
 To fight for the oppressed, to protect the accused, hold the powerful accountable, and be a voice for those who felt they couldn’t be heard.